jeremyjkerby/GateKeeper/README.md

 # GateKeeper

 ## Purpose
-Project used to explore how you could store credentials using Pycrypto library
+This is a passion project used to explore how someone could store random credentials using the pycrypto package.
+In addition, this project utilizes the argparse and csv packages.

-## Fucntionality
-Use a key to hash and un-hash information.

 ## Installation
+You may need to install the following packages.
 ```bash
 pip3 install pycrypto
 ```